CEPA Registration in India - Process, Fees & Documents

-CEPA stands for Comprehensive Economic Partnership Agreement.
+CEPA full form is Comprehensive Economic Partnership Agreement.
 It is a trade agreement between countries that aims to liberalize and promote trade in goods and services between the participating countries.

 India has signed CEPA agreements with several countries, including Japan, South Korea, and Singapore.
 These agreements aim to boost trade and economic cooperation between India and these countries.